SCHUFA Holding AG is the name of a private company keeping credit records of individuals in Germany.

-As a foreigner, it will be automatically created when you have completed your Anmeldung at the Bürgeramt, opened a bank account, and subscribed to a first contract like for an internet line for example.
+As a foreigner, it will be automatically created when you have completed your Anmeldung at the Bürgeramt, opened a bank account, and subscribed to a first contract with an internet provider for example.

 What is SCHUFA : an efficient way to limit your debts

-The cleanest SCHUFA score you get at the beginning is rated at 100% .
+The cleanest SCHUFA score (called “Basisscore” you get at the beginning is rated at 100%, in theory however.
 If you don’t pay your bills, this score will decrease accordingly to how much you have been naughty.
 If it does, it can limit your ability to undertake other contracts which can be frustrating.
 However, this system is preventing that you become overwhelmed by debts overtime.
 However, even if you pay all your debts, your score will go down a few percents for some reason.
-It is completely fine to have score down to 92% for example.
+It is completely fine to have score down to 95% for example.

 As a foreigner, try to “populate” your record with positive entries by paying your phone bills, electricity and gas bills and so on.
 It will come handy when you will want to apply to a loan in the bank.
 In my experience, even if you have been for a while in Germany, if your SCHUFA Auskunft doesn’t look clean, it will be hard to convince your bank.

-Landlords ask also very often your credit record to be able to rent a flat.
+Landlords will almost always require for your credit record to be able to rent their property.

 How do i order copy of my SCHUFA record?

 You can order a record from the company directly on the following website.
 It costs only 24,95€. (click on Bonitätauskunft on the homepage) : https://www.meineschufa.de/.
 Some Postbank centers do offer to print one for you on the spot as well for the same fee.
 No need to be a Postbank customer.
-This report is sometimes the preferred report from banks or landlords, because it contains more details.
+This report is the preferred by landlords, because it contains all the details.

 However, you are entitled to one free record per year that you can also get from the same website here.
 On this page, click “Jetzt bestellen” on the right “Datenkopie (nach Art.
 15 DS-GVO)“ column.
 Enter your data on the page that follows.
 You will be able to upload a copy of your passport (“Dokumentupload” > “Kopie des Reisepasses”) and a copy your Meldebescheinigung with it.